 Crassula 'Celia' is a slow-growing succulent that forms rosettes close to the ground.
 There are two different-looking clones.
 One has narrow, thick leaves, triangular at the tips, and inflorescences on a short stem.
 The other form has flat leaves that are more round at the tips.
 The inflorescences have no visible stem, so that they are tighter on the rosette.
-Flower buds develop in autumn and take quite some time before they flower.
+Flower buds develop in fall and take quite some time before they flower.
 In cool temperatures the inflorescenses keep flowering for many weeks.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).